Justme0/leetcode/README.md

 # leetcode
-Here is my solution to leetcode, and there is multi solution for some problems.
+Here are my solutions to leetcode, and there are multiple solutions for some problems.